divanov2004/pset-4/README.md

 ### Exercise 1

-Prompt the user to enter two integers.
-The first integer is a lower bound, and the second integer is an upper bound.
-Compute the sum of all even integers between the lower and upper bounds, including the bounds themselves.
+Prompt the user to enter two integers, a lower bound and an upper bound.
+Compute the sum of all even integers between these bounds.

-Your code needs to support all numbers in the range [`Number.MIN_SAFE_INTEGER`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
-The lower bound, of course, must be less than the upper bound.
-Continuously prompt the user until you receive a value in the supported range.
+Your code needs to support all integers in the range [`Number.MIN_SAFE_INTEGER`, `Number.MAX_SAFE_INTEGER`].
+Integers outside of this range, numbers with decimal components, and non-numeric values are invalid.
+Continuously prompt the user until you receive two valid bound.

 ![Exercise 1 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/sum.png)

 * Your code must be written in a file named `sum.js`.
+* The lower bound cannot be greater than the upper bound.
 * Your message must be grammatically correct and match mine **exactly**.

 ### Exercise 2

 Prompt the user to enter a positive integer.
-Without using any `String` methods, print the digits of this integer in reverse order.
-Separate each digit with a comma.
+Without using any `String` methods, print the digits of this integer in reverse order (separateing each digit with a comma).

-Your code needs to support all numbers in the range [`1`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
-Continuously prompt the user until you receive a value in the supported range.
+Your code needs to support all integers in the range [`1`, `Number.MAX_SAFE_INTEGER`].
+Integers outside of this range, numbers with decimal components, and non-numeric values are invalid.
+Continuously prompt the user until you receive a valid integer.

 ![Exercise 2 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/reverse.png)